tencentyun/intlcloud-documents/product_new/计算产品中心/云硬盘/常见问题/使用相关问题_intl_en.md

 Cloud disks cannot be mounted across availability zones.
 Please confirm that your CVM instance and cloud disks locate in the same availability zone in the same region.
 At the same time, ensure your CVM has not been released.

 ### After mounting a cloud disk, why can’t I see the new cloud disk capacity in the CVM?
 Some Linux CVMs may not recognize the elastic cloud disk.
 You must first enable the disk hot swapping function in the CVM.
-For more information, see [Enabling the disk hot swapping function](https://intl.cloud.tencent.com/document/product/362/31594#modprobeacpiphp).
+For more information, see [Enabling the disk hot swapping function].

 After manually mounting cloud disks, you must select and execute the subsequent operations to make cloud disks usable.
 <table>